Advanced Procedures for Permanent Weight Loss

 Following the gastric sleeve procedure, patients report an average loss of 50 to 70 percent of excess body weight in the first two years because they are only able to eat small amounts of food.
 This procedure does not involve rerouting the intestine.
 The procedure does not affect absorption of food, medications or vitamins.
 Vitamin deficiency is rarely a problem.

 Patients who have had weight loss surgery in the past and have gained their weight back may be in need of revisional surgery.
-Our surgeons will evaluate each patient’s individual case and offer the most appropriate and leading-edge solutions.
+Our physicians will evaluate each patient’s individual case and offer the most appropriate and leading-edge solutions.
+The UH Bariatric Surgery, Metabolic & Nutrition Center offers both laparoscopic and endoscopic revisions.